HaitianLiu22/HaitianLiu22.github.io/_pages/about.md

 <h2 id='research-interests'>Research Interests</h2>

-My research interests include Large Language Model, Medical AI and Computer Vision.
+My research interests include *Large Language Model*, *Medical Artificial Intelligence* and *Computer Vision*.
 If you are interested to chat and and collaborate with me, please drop me an <a href="mailto:liuhaitian@stu.xjtu.edu.cn" target="_blank">email</a>.

 <h2 id='publications'>Publications</h2>